24Arys11/Artificial-Intelligence-Machine-Learning-and-Deep-Learning/README.md

 ### Deep Learning

-This cathegory will include projects based on Neural Networks such as: Image recognition, Speach recognition (such as Hate Speach classification), Generative Adversarial Networks (GANs)..
+This cathegory will include projects based on Neural Networks such as: Image recognition, Speach recognition (such as Hate Speach classification), Generative Adversarial Networks (GANs)...